Managing money at an event

 - Was it worth the time and energy volunteers spent organising the event?

-- Did you charge enough for the event/stalls to cover your costs and make a profit?
+- Did we charge enough for the event/stalls to cover our costs and make a profit?

 Here are some steps to follow when managing cash for an event, big or small: